Apple Has a Record $250 Billion In Cash, 90% of It Is Banked Overseas

 Just think!
 (Score:2)

+If the USA would implement a flat tax, it would place a heavier burden on the poor who currently do not pay much tax.
+The people who are rich would not pay "more" taxes -- they would just figure out a way to defer income or receive it through a different way.
+Why do you think Trump donates his salary?
+Or why CEOs take $1 salary?
+They want to be income-poor for tax reasons.

+The flat-tax equivalent rate is like 29.97% circa 2013.
+That's how much income tax revenue the government took.
+That doesn't count use taxes to which the lower-incomes are more exposed.

-The US Gov't Could Spend it in 30 Days (Score:2)
+The US Gov't Could Spend it in 30 Days (Score:1, Informative)

 Yes, it is a lot of money, unless you're the US Government, in which case you can blow through it in less than 30 days...